bkamins/ABCDGraphGenerator.jl/README.md

 Bogumił Kamiński, Paweł Prałat, François Théberge

-### Docker instructions

-The repository contains `Makefile` which can be used to simplify docker image and container usage.
-* `make build` - builds the docker image
-* `make save` - saves the docker image in `tar.gz` format
-* `make load` - loads the docker image from `julia_abcd.tar.gz` file from current directory (works properly only if docker image is not present yet)
-* `make run` - runs the docker container ready to receive instructions from CLI (just as in [Command Line Interface section](#command-line-interface)).

-Docker caveats:
-* config file should be edited in `./conf/config.yaml` to ensure persistence between docker container sessions (it is a volume mounted by `docker-compose.yaml`).
-* each time when output file is necessary to be specified from CLI, it should be ensured that each output file should be saved to `./output` location, e.g. `julia deg_sampler.jl ./output/degrees.dat 3 5 50 10000 1000 42` (in order to ensure output persistence between docker container sessions).

 ### Julia API

 The package does not export functions and types.
 The public API is the following: